CharlesHenryVIII/TooSquared/README.md

 ### Building
 * open cmd and navigate to the UATHelper directory
-* Type and run: `C:/path/to/premake5.exe vs2019`
+* Type and run: `C:/path/to/premake5.exe vs2022`
-    * fill out the correct path to premake5
+    * fill out the correct path to premake5 and/or change the version of visual studios
 * open the VS solution
 * Build/run from there

 ## Current TODO
-- [ ] Convert to GLFW to remove the dependancy on dlls
 - [ ] Look into possibly removing one of file paths currently needed
 - [ ] cleanup?
 - [ ] Add support for fonts
+- [ ] Chunk LOD system

 ## Future TODO:
  * Optimize block creation and deletion